A South Carolina man is set to become the first executed by firing squad in 15 years

 The prison warden will be on a call with McMaster and the South Carolina Attorney General's Office just before the execution starts.
 If the lawyers report no outstanding appeals and the governor refuses clemency, Sigmon will be brought into the death chamber.

-No South Carolina governor has granted clemency to the 46 men killed by the state since the death penalty was reinstated in 1976.
+No South Carolina governor has granted clemency to a prisoner scheduled for execution since the death penalty was reinstated in 1976.
+Since then, 46 men have been put to death in the state.

-Two more inmates are out of appeals and the state Supreme Court has been issuing death warrants every five weeks.
-Those men will also get to choose between lethal injection, firing squad or the electric chair.
+The state Supreme Court has been issuing death warrants every five weeks.
+Two more inmates are currently out of appeals; they will also get to choose between lethal injection, firing squad or the electric chair.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.